vamsi-karnam/GPT_CodeGen/README.md

     - Run the training.py file to train the model.
     - Change the batch size, number of epochs, and directory as necessary and run model.py.
 3. After successfully completing the steps you should find the model saved in the "model" directory.
+4. Change the paths where necessary and run the file codegen.py to finally test the functionality.